-Isagogics.-Introduction to the canonical Scriptures of the New Testament.
-Authorship, occasion, history, purpose, inspiration, and contents of the several New Testament books are discussed.
-Given in 1909-'10.
-Kerr's Introduction is used.
-New Testament Greek.-Critical translation of a part of Revelation and II.
-Corinthians.
+New Testament Greek.-Critical translation of a part of the Acts and the first Epistle of Peter.
 A study of synonyms and of the leading terms of the text.
 The syntax of the New Testament Greek.
-To be given in 1910-'11.
+Given in 1908-1909.